Adult literacy can change everything

 Adult education is in critical need for services.
 A decline in federal and state funding in the past 10 years has resulted in programs serving only a fraction of the adults in need.

-Currently, two-thirds of adult education programs are struggling with long student waiting lists.
-At the present levels of public funding, less than 10 percent of adults in need are receiving services.
+Currently, 50% of adult education programs are struggling with long student waiting lists due to demand exceeding program capacity.12 At the present levels of public funding, less than 10 percent of adults in need are receiving services.